RPGroup-PBoC/mwc_growth/code/processing/growth_curves_microscopy/20181121_r1_37C_glucose_O2_growth/README.md

 ---
-status: Accepted
+status: Rejected
-reason: Need to examine the growth curves more carefully.
+reason: experiment not yet completed
 ---

-# 2018-10-24 37C Acetate O2 Microscopy Growth Measurement
+# 2018-11-21 37C Glucose O2 Microscopy Growth Measurement

 ## Purpose
-This experiment was the flagship growth experiment in M9 + 0.2% acetate.
+This experiment aims to measure the growth rate of the *E. coli* strains of interest in M9 + 0.4% glucose at 37°C.

 ## Strain Information
 | Location | Plasmid | Genotype | Host Strain | Shorthand |